 A. We are not a nursery operation, and do not specialize in selling potted plants.
 During our early spring "Cut Garden Planning" workshops, we often provide participants with a few baby plants to start in their gardens, however we do not offer these plants for sale separately.

 A. We are farmers before florists, however Sarah does occasionally put her Fine Art degree and floral design talents to use in creating custom floral arrangements.
 These orders typically depend on our seasonal workload, and whether the client shows an understanding and appreciation for seasonal, locally grown flowers.
 We cannot offer the same level of customer service that a standard florist does, because our gardens demand most of our time and attention.
 If you're interested in having our flowers at your wedding or event, please see our Weddings page.

 Q. How long do your flowers last?

 A. We harvest all of our flowers at their peak, and do not use any holding or hydrating solutions to extend their vase lives.
 We have found that cool, clean water is enough to ensure our flowers last happily in the vase.
-Please visit "Our Flowers" for more information about vase care.
+Please visit our "Buy Flowers" page for more information about flower care.

 Q. Can you offer farming or gardening advice?